-Table 8: Invasive, Exotic Plant Species Control Plan for the Red Root Preserve FLEPPC Category I species a Scientific Name Common Name(s) Recommended Control(s) ^b Acacia auriculiformis earleaf acacia Basal bark application of 10% Garlon 4 or cut-stump treatment with 50% Garlon 3A.
+Table 8: Invasive, Exotic Plant Species Control Plan for the Red Root Preserve FLEPPC Category I species ^a Scientific Name Common Name(s) Recommended Control(s) ^b Acacia auriculiformis earleaf acacia Basal bark application of 10% Garlon 4 or cut-stump treatment with 50% Garlon 3A.
+Abrus precatorius rosary-pea Cut stem or basal bark and treat with 10% Garlon 4.
+Site must be revisited frequently to pull seedlings Ludwigia peruviana Peruvian primrose willow Treatments can be basal bark, foliar and/or cut stump, depending on the size of the plant, with Renovate 3 in aquatic conditions or Garlon 4 in upland areas.
+Adjust percentage of chemical based on application method.
+Lygodium microphyllum small-leaf climbing fern Thoroughly spray foliage to wet with 1.25% Garlon 4 (4 pt/acre), 0.6% Roundup Pro (maximum 5 pt/acre), 1.0%-3.0% Rodeo (maximum 7 pt/acre).
+Only Rodeo can be used if plants are growing in aquatic site.
+Plants growing high into trees, cut vines and treat lower portions.
 Melaleuca quinquenervia melaleuca, punk tree, paper bark For seedlings and saplings: (1) hand pull, being sure not to break plant off of root system and remove or place in piles to help reduce the chance that they will re-root or; (2) Treat with foliar, low volume spot application of 5% Rodeo.
 For mature trees: (1) Fell large trees with chain saw leaving a level surface, or fell small trees with machete and treat with triclopyr or glyphosate products according to frill and girdle directions on SLN.
 Use aquatic versions where standing water is present.
 Monitor for resprouting and retreat as necessary.
 (3) Mature trees are very difficult to control with foliar applications.
 Nephrolepis multiflora Asian sword fern A foliar application of a product that contains 41.0% glyphosate diluted to 1.5% v/v of product provides control.
+Panicum repens torpedo grass Foliar application of 0.75%-1.5% Rodeo and surfactant solution.
+Re-apply as necessary when plants re-grow to within 4-6 inches in height; or foliar application of 0.5% spot treatment.
+Rhodomyrtus tormentosa downy rose myrtle Basal bark or cut stump (individual plants): 10%-20% Garlon 4.
+Re-treatment may be necessary.
+Foliar: 1% Arsenal + 2% Roundup or 2 quarts Vanquish/acre in 50 gallons spray volume.
 Schinus terebinthifolius Brazilian pepper Cut-stump treatment with 50% Garlon 3A, 10% Garlon 4 or a basal bark application of 10% Garlon 4.
 Foliar application of Garlon 4, Garlon 3A, Roundup Pro, Roundup Super Concentrate, or Rodeo, according label directions may be used where appropriate.
 Glyphosate products are less effective when used alone in spring and early summer.
 Use Rodeo where plants are growing in aquatic sites.
-Syzygium cumini Java plum, jambolan Mature trees may take up to 9 months to die.
+Solanum viarum tropical soda apple Foliar application of 1% Garlon 4 or 3% Roundup.
+Sporabolis jacquemontii smut grass For spot treatments, a 1.5 to 2.0% solution of a 4.5 lb/gallon glyphosate product is recommended Syzygium cumini Java plum, jambolan Mature trees may take up to 9 months to die.
 Cut-stump treatment with 50% Garlon 3A or 10% Garlon 4, or use a basal bark treatment with 10% Garlon 4.

-Urena lobata Ceasar's Weed Hand pull seedlings, Foliar treatment with 2-5% glyphosate in water can be sprayed on young plants.
+Urena lobata Caesar's Weed Hand pull seedlings, Foliar treatment with 2-5% glyphosate in water can be sprayed on young plants.
 Its best to treat in the spring or summer prior to seed maturation.
-Responds aggressively to fire Terminalia catappa West Indian almond; tropical almond Basal bark application of 10% Garlon 4 or cut-stump treatment with 50% Garlon 3A.
+Responds aggressively to fire ---------------------------- ---